 Existing rent policy at the time allowed social housing rents to increase by up to the CPI rate plus 1%.
 However, with the high level of inflation and cost of living pressures facing households, the Government consulted on setting a ceiling on social housing rent increases in 2023-24 in order to protect households from further financial challenges.
-The outcome of the consultation is a 7% ceiling on rent increases for 2023-24.
+The outcome of the consultation was a 7% ceiling on rent increases for 2023-24.
 The rent cap has meant that at 7% the HRA is expecting to lose circa £100m in rental income over the 30 Year business plan period (with an estimated rent loss in 2023/24 of circa £2.3m when compared to the previous rent policy).
-This proposal will have serious detrimental implications for HRA business planning.
+This proposal alongside the Welfare Reform and Work Act 2016 and amendment regulations that required registered providers of social housing in England to reduce social housing rents by 1% a year for 4 years has had detrimental implications for HRA business planning.
+In real terms, the 1% reduction in rents of 4 years meant a circa 13% reduction in rents.

 4.7 The HRA continues to face the challenge of Right to Buy (RtB) stock losses.
-Sales have been fairly consistent in recent years, with 175 sold in 2021/22, 103 sold in 2020/21 (as a result of the impact of the pandemic, sales were lower than normal during the first half of the year), 169 sold in 2019/20, 173 in 2018/19, and 185 in 2017/18.
+Sales have been fairly consistent in recent years, with 186 sold in 2022/23 ,175 in 2021/22, 103 sold in 2020/21 (as a result of the impact of the pandemic, sales were lower than normal during the first half of the year), 169 sold in 2019/20, 173 in 2018/19, and 185 in 2017/18.
 RtB sales reduce the rental income the Council receives and therefore impacts on future years' budgets as well as extending social housing waiting lists.
 Housing stock is partially replenished through the new build and acquisitions capital programme.